Dhananjay-mygithubcode/Monopoly-Game-Api-s/README.md

 # Monopoly-Game-Api's
-This is a simple implementation of the Monopoly game backend using Spring Boot.
+This is a implementation of the Monopoly game backend using Spring Boot.

 About
-Monopoly is a multi-player economics-themed board game.
+Monopoly is a multi-player game.
 In the game, players roll two dice to move around the game board, buying and trading properties, and developing them with houses and hotels.
-Players collect rent from their opponents, aiming to drive them into bankruptcy.
+Players collect rent from their opponents.

 Description
 The project implements the backend logic for a simplified version of the Monopoly game.
-It includes entities for players, places, and the game itself.
-Players can buy and sell properties, and the game tracks player positions and balances.

 # Installation
 Clone the repository: